RyanarC/Xopak-System/README.md

 # Notes
 * This mod is in active development as of July 17th, 2024.
-* This mod only includes the inner system planets, and I plan to add next according to the Roadmap below:
+* This mod only includes the inner system and outer system planets, and I plan to add next according to the Roadmap below:
   * 0.1 - Inner Planets
   * 0.1.1 - MCWS Compatibility
-  *  Outer Planets
+  * 0.2 - Outer Planets
+  *  Science Defenitions for all bodies
   *  Inner Moons
   *  Outer Moons
   *  Dwarf Planets Part 1